-Perhaps, we have missed a better aid for debugging.
+Perhaps, we have missed better aid for debugging.
 The official supported tool in the ghc library is the function trace, which is very primitive.
 More sophisticated tools such as Hat [1] and Hood [3] are supported for earlier versions of GHC, but not for the current ones (we have used ghc 6.10).
 It is a pity that such useful tools are not adequately maintained in order to conform to the latest GHC versions.

-Our development has spanned four years of non-continuous work, around ten people have participated in different parts of the compiler, and this is still growing.
-The current figures are: about 20.000 lines of code, including comments, distributed among 40 Haskell modules, some of them automatically generated by other tools.
+Our development have spanned four years of non-continuous work, around ten people have participated in different parts of the compiler, and it is still growing up.
+The current figures are: almost 20.000 lines of code, including comments, have been produced, and they are distibuted among 40 Haskell modules, some of them automatically generated by other tools.

-A last remark is that the module called AbstractSyntax has been very useful in achieving good compiler modularity.
-The abstract syntax tree constitutes the main interface between most compiler phases, as many of them need a syntax tree either as input, or as output, or both.
+A last remark is that the module called AbstractSyntax has been very useful in achieving a good modularity of the compiler.
+The abstract syntax tree constitutes the main interface between most of the phases of the compiler, as many of them need a syntax tree either as input, or as output, or both.
 This has allowed us to work in parallel in different modules without major interferences between programmers.